 Benefits of flexible work for employees

 The concept of flexiwork challenges what most people consider to be “normal” working hours that make up a typical working week.
-In place of the traditional format of working for 5 days and 8 hours per day in a fixed location, flexiworkers are given the freedom to condense their working week, work remotely from their employer or a combination of both.
+In place of the traditional format of working for 5 days and 8 hours per day in a fixed location, flexible work for employees provides freedom to condense their working week, work remotely from their employer or a combination of both.
 It’s an increasingly popular choice for employees and also companies looking to provide their workers with a better work-life balance.

 The context of the nine-to-five

 The period from education to retirement has, since the 1920s, revolved largely around a full-time work schedule of 40 hours per week.
 A five day week with each day mathematically split conveniently into 3 chunks – 8 hours for work, 8 hours for leisure and 8 hours for sleep.
 It’s a marked improvement on the working days of the early 1800s that lasted anywhere from 12 to 16 hours over a 6-day week.
 The 8 hour working day allowed factories to be increasingly efficient, so everyone seemed happy with the system.
 Fast-forward nearly 100 years and things have changed.
 Manual factory work and heavy machinery no longer dominate our economy and we have, amongst other things, mobiles, laptops and the internet.
 The Information Age is well and truly here, boasting advancements in technology and communications beyond the imaginations of the soot-covered workers taking their 8 hours leisure in 1900.
 In the context of such groundbreaking developments questions about modern relevance of the 9-to-5 are inevitable.

 Flexiwork and the lifestyle revolution